 A race to beat its new rivals?

-Of course, the AU is here and a Surface Book 2 didn't arrive in time to beat Apple's MacBook Air 2016 and MacBook Pro 2016 to market.
-Again, given the Surface Book and Surface Pro 4 are still young, releasing follow-up models this soon was unlikely to begin with.
+Of course, that never happened and a Surface Book 2 didn’t arrive in time to beat Apple’s mid-2017 MacBook Pro to market.

 Gabe Carey has also contributed to this report